semantic-release/git/README.md

 ## Configuration

-### Git Repository authentication
+### Git repository authentication

 The `Git` authentication configuration is **required** and can be set either:
 - with the [`GIT_CREDENTIALS` environment variable](#environment-variables) for accessing the repository via [https](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols#_the_http_protocols)
 - or with [ssh keys](#set-up-the-ssh-keys) to access via [ssh](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols#_the_ssh_protocol)

-If the `GIT_CREDENTIALS` environment variable is set the remote Git repository will automatically be accessed via `https`, independently of the `repositoryUrl` format configured in `semantic-release` (the format will be automatically converted as needed).
+If the `GIT_CREDENTIALS` environment variable is set, the remote Git repository will automatically be accessed via `https`, independently of the `repositoryUrl` format configured in the Semantic-release (the format will be automatically converted as needed).

 Using the `GIT_CREDENTIALS` environment variable is the recommended configuration.

-`GIT_CREDENTIALS` can be your Git username and passort in the format `<username>:<password>` or a token for certain Git providers like [Github](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), [Bitbucket](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) or [Gitlab](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html).
+`GIT_CREDENTIALS` can be your Git username and password in the format `<username>:<password>` or a token for certain Git providers like [GitHub](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), [Bitbucket](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) or [GitLab](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html).

 If the `GH_TOKEN` or `GITHUB_TOKEN` environment variables are defined their value will be used as a replacement for `GIT_CREDENTIALS`.